Glombs/libertybellenewsletter/monthbymonth.md

 <p>We set off through the narow lock at Hurlston and then through Whitchurch to Ellesmere.
 We had done this trip on a hire boat shortly before we bought our boat so did not hang about.</p>

 <p>We made it to Chirk and then over the Pontcysyllte Aqueduct onto the last stretch down to Lllangollen.
 We were a little concerned that the canal might be too shallow for us as the draught of Liberty Belle was listed as greater than that recommended for this part of the canal.
-But all went well and when I measured our draught using the boat hook it seems that it wasn't as big as we thought.</p>
+But all went well and when we measured our draught using the boat hook it seems that it wasn't as big as we thought.</p>

 <p>After a few days we headed back, stopping this time to do the short Prees Branch and the longer, more rural Mongomery Canal.</p>